TutteInstitute/toponymy/README.rst

 Basic Usage
 -----------

-We will need documents, document vectors and a low dimensional representation of these document vector to construct a representation.
-This can be very expensive without a GPU so we recommend storing and reloading these vectors as needed.
-For ease of experimentation we have precomputed and stored such vectors for the `20-Newsgroups dataset <http://qwone.com/~jason/20Newsgroups/>`_
-on hugging face.
-Code to retrieve these vectors is below.
+As an example, we can use Toponymy to cluster documents in the `20-Newsgroups dataset <http://qwone.com/~jason/20Newsgroups/>`_ on hugging face and then assign topic names to these clusters.
+The 20 newsgroups dataset contains 18,170 documents distributed roughly evenly across 20 different newsgroups.
+You can compute vector representations of each document on your own (see `Vector Construction <https://github.com/TutteInstitute/toponymy?tab=readme-ov-file#vector-construction>`_ for instructions), but this can be very expensive without a GPU.
+We recommend downloading our precomputed vectors.
+Code to retrieve these vectors is below:

 .. code-block:: python

-    pip install pandas

     import numpy as np
     import pandas as pd